 Before we can treat your cuboid injury, we have to figure out why you got hurt.
 So, the first line of defense for a cuboid injury should be a gait analysis.
 That way, we can see if your biomechanics are triggering the pain.
 And, if your bone isn't broken, custom orthotics may also help take pressure off the bone, making it possible to run again.

 Of course, it's still better to address cuboid pain early on.
 Having pain when your running?
-Whether it's your cuboid bone or something else, coming in early will keep you running without pain.
+Whether it's your cuboid bone or something else, come in today, so we can keep you running without pain.
 Contact Houston podiatrist Dr. Andrew Schneider for an immediate appointment.